mikeage/prpltwtr/README.md

   * If you receive a lot of tweets with links shortened via bit.ly, t.co, etc, you may find [expand] (https://github.com/mikeage/expand/) to be a useful plugin.
 Go check it out!

+### Compilation Instructions ###
+This plugin can be compiled on Linux for either Windows (using mingw) or Linux targets.
+Compilation on Windows is not currently supported.
+For Linux, use the standard:

+./autogen.sh ; ./configure ; make ; (sudo) make install

+For Windows, unpack the pidgin sources somewhere outside of this plugin, and run:

+make -f Makefile.mingw PIDGIN_TREE_TOP=/path/to/where/you/have/pidgin/sources/ installer

 ### Version 0.13.0 ###
   * Add Japanese translation
   * Add support for Twitter API v1.1 (restore functionality)